 Donahue’s lasting legacy, however, was his role in helping create the “underground” FM radio format, first at KMPX (107 FM) and later at KSAN (“The Jive 95”) in San Francisco.
 He died from a massive heart attack on April 28, 1975, a month short of his forty-eighth birthday.
-He was inducted into the Rock and Roll Hall of Fame on January 17, 1996, and into the Bay Area Radio Hall of Fame in 2006, as a member of the first class to be enshrined.
+He was inducted into the Rock and Roll Hall of Fame on January 17, 1996, as the recipient of the Ahmet Ertegun Award, and into the Bay Area Radio Hall of Fame in 2006, as a member of the first class to be enshrined.

 Tom Donahue on 1260 KYA

 December 15, 1961

 * — Includes Tom Donahue KYA broadcast from December 1962.